hernancerm/zsh-trampoline/README.md

 This is a plugin for Zsh which shares the same purpose as the popular project [zoxide](https://github.com/ajeetdsouza/zoxide): facilitate `cd`ing to commonly visited directories.
-Chiefly different to zoxide, zsh-trampoline is very simple.
-Instead of using a ranking algorithm to try to determine the most likely directory you want to `cd` to, zsh-trampoline simply displays all your configured dirs and files in fzf, always in the same order.
+Differently to zoxide, zsh-trampoline is very simple.
+Instead of using a ranking algorithm to determine the most likely directory you want to `cd` to, zsh-trampoline simply displays all your configured dirs and files in fzf, always in the same order.